manasmehra-rgb/fanPower-mls/README.md

 ## Limitations

-* The analysis does **not control for confounding variables** such as team quality, opponent strength, or match type. *(Note: I tried to do that but the current data set had to be merged with another data set that had team standings and rankings, but due to a lot of missing values and inconsistent team names in the Data, the merging process was making me go mad!)*
+* The analysis does **not control for confounding variables** such as team quality, opponent strength, or match type. *(Note: I initially attempted to merge the current dataset with another containing team standings and rankings.
+However, the process turned out to be extremely challenging due to numerous missing values and inconsistent team naming conventions across the datasets.
+This made the merge both frustrating and error-prone.)*

 * Attendance may correlate with marquee matchups, rivalry games, or high-performing teams, introducing bias.